smitz94/Projects/README.md

 #### [FIND THE TREASURE AT AN ARBITRARY POINT IN A GIVEN MAZE USING Q-LEARNING(REINFORCEMENT LEARNING)](https://github.com/smitz94/Projects/tree/master/Q_Learning_Maze(Reinforcement%20Learning))

-* Using Quality function and Reinforcement Learning, train a network to escape a given maze.
+* Using Quality function and Reinforcement Learning, train a network to find the treasure in a given maze.

 #### [DENOISING THE IMAGE USING AUTOENCODER(CNN) (DEEP LEARNING)](https://github.com/smitz94/Projects/tree/master/Denoising%20the%20image%20using%20Autoencoder(CNN))